 Your body needs a little dietary fat to absorb some of the vitamins found in dark green leafy vegetables.
 You can do this by adding a bit of olive oil or salad dressing to your dark green leafy vegetables or by eating them with a meal that includes fat such as low-fat milk or cheese.
 This helps to make sure your body absorbs all of the vitamins you eat.
 Many preparation methods and recipes for dark leafy greens already contain some type of fat such as oil, butter, or cheese in which case you don’t need to add any more to get those important nutrients.

 Broccoli has both soft florets and crunchy stalks, and is rich in vitamins A, C, and K, folate, and fiber.
-Broccoli can be eaten raw, steamed, sauteed, or added to a casserole or soup.
+Broccoli can be eaten raw, steamed, sautéed, or added to a casserole or soup.

 Collard Greens have a mild flavor and are rich in vitamins A, C and K, folate, fiber, and calcium.
 The best way to prepare them is to boil them briefly and then add to a soup or stir-fry.
 You can also eat collard greens as a side dish.
-Just add your favorite seasoning and enjoy.
+Just add your favorite seasoning and enjoy!

 Kale has a slightly bitter, cabbage-like flavor and is rich in vitamins A, C and K. Kale is tasty when added to soups, stir-fries, and sauces.
 Massaging kale with your hands before you eat can help reduce the bitterness.

 Swiss Chard tastes similar to spinach and is rich in vitamins A, C, and K, potassium, and iron.
 It’s best stir-fried, added to sauces, or eaten raw in salads.

-Easy Recipe Ideas:
+Quick and Easy Recipe Ideas:

 - Make a salad:Leafy greens such as romaine lettuce, spinach and arugula taste great when mixed in a salad with different kinds of veggies, such as tomatoes, cucumbers, carrots, and lettuce.
 Add some protein such as beans or cheese and a whole grain roll or pita bread for a complete meal!

-- Make a wrap: You can make a wrap with tuna, chicken, or turkey and add romaine lettuce, spinach, arugula, and other veggies for some extra flavor.
+- Wrap it up:Make a wrap with tuna, chicken, or turkey and add romaine lettuce, spinach, arugula, and other veggies for some extra flavor.

 - Add to a soup:Try mixing leafy greens such as collard greens, kale or mustard greens into your favorite soup.

 - Stir-fry:Add chopped leafy greens or broccoli to your stir-fry.
-Chicken or tofu stir-fried in olive or canola oil with your favorite colorful vegetables is delicious.
+Chicken or tofu stir-fried in olive or canola oil with your favorite colorful vegetables is delicious!

-- Add to an omelet:Try adding in steamed broccoli and/or spinach to an omelet for a vitamin and iron enriched meal.
+- Add to an omelet:Try adding in steamed broccoli and/or spinach to an omelet for a vitamin and iron rich meal.